ChrisKeefe/dev-docs/source/architecture.rst

 .. figure:: img/simple_component_diagram.svg
    :alt: Box and Arrow diagram of QIIME 2 components

-   Interfaces only interact with plugins through the framework, which will invoke plugin behavior as needed.
+   Interfaces only interact with plugins through the framework, which invokes plugin behavior as needed.
    Solid arrows are direct dependency.
    Dash-dotted arrows are a deferred dependency (via entry-point).